 Read the various periodicals on the net, and you’ll find the words earn, deserve, and merit listed as interchangeable.
 Various periodicals conflate these three words so often that they might be some of the few words, in the usage war of words, that the prescriptive dictionaries (1) and the descriptive dictionaries (2) agree upon.
-Read those blogs that make a serious attempt at getting the definitions correct, and the reader will find that if the writer does not consider these three words synonyms, they consider them derivatives of one another.
+Read blogs that make a serious attempt at getting the definitions correct, and the reader will find that if the writer does not consider these three words synonyms, they consider them derivatives of one another.

-This casual, but curious, observer of language would not go so far to write that any of those authors are incorrect, but in the lexicon of the common man the words ‘deserve’ and ‘earn’ have grown so far apart as to be almost antonyms.
+This casual, but curious, observer of language would not go so far to write that any of those authors are incorrect, but in the lexicon of the common man the words deserve and earn have grown so far apart as to be almost antonyms.
 When the office worker speaks of deserving a raise, even those that know the standard measurements of the company would not bring up the word earn, for fear that doing do might spark a confrontation that would forever taint the relationship they have with the speaker.
 When the sports fan speaks of his team deserving a championship, it is only his antagonists that will mention the fact that they haven’t earned it yet, and when the lovelorn and politicians speak of the deserving, it is an emotional appeal that cannot be countered without one doing some damage to their public perception.
 In all walks of life deserve is used as a word to describe that which one is entitled to, as if by birthright, and merit has become the exclusive right of the word earn.